-4.4.2 What types of arrangements are possible for political parties to work together?
-What are the differences between them?
-What precedents exist?
-17 4.4.3 What is Canada's experience with minority governments?
-18 4.4.4 How long can a minority government stay in office?
-19 4.4.5 When can a minority government request a dissolution of Parliament to seek a new mandate?
-19 4.4.6 Is it necessary for a minority government to have the formal support of smaller parties in order to govern?
-19 4.4.7 Are there any special rules regarding a minority government?
-19 4.5 The Confidence Convention 19 4.5.1 What is the confidence convention?
-19 4.5.2 What is a vote of confidence?
-20 4.5.3 Who decides whether a particular vote is one of confidence?
-20 4.5.4 Can a government be defeated in the House of Commons without losing the confidence of the House?
-20 4.5.5 What is the status of the government after the loss of a vote in the Senate?
-20 4.5.6 When can Canadians expect to see the first confidence vote in a new Parliament?
-5 PARLIAMENT 21 5.1 Dissolution 21 5.1.1 What is the status of members of the House of Commons after dissolution?
-21 5.1.2 What salaries, allowances and services are members of the House of Commons entitled to during a dissolution?
-22 5.2 Bringing Parliament Back 23 5.2.1 Who decides when a new Parliament begins?
-23 5.2.2 When is Parliament due to come back after the September 2021 election?
-24 5.2.3 Could a government (especially a minority government) delay bringing Parliament back and meeting the House of Commons?
-24 5.2.4 What constitutional limits are there on when Parliament must meet?
-5.2.5 What practical limits are there on when Parliament must meet?
-5.2.6 Would a delay in the return of the House of Commons affect members' salaries, allowances or benefits?
-24 5.3 The New House of Commons 24 5.3.1 What Parliament and session will be starting after the September 2021 election?
-24 5.3.2 · 5.3.3 How is the Official Opposition chosen?
-What happens if two opposition parties end up with the same number of seats?
-25 5.4 The Speaker of the House of Commons 26 5.4.1 When is the Speaker of the House of Commons elected?
+4.4.2 What Types of Arrangements Are Possible for Political Parties to Work Together?
+What Are the Differences Between Them?
+What Precedents Exist?
+18 4.4.3 What Is Canada's Experience with Minority Governments?
+18 4.4.4 How Long Can a Minority Government Stay in Office?
+19 4.4.5 When Can a Minority Government Request a Dissolution of Parliament to Seek a New Mandate?
+20 4.4.6 Is It Necessary for a Minority Government to Have the Formal Support of Smaller Parties in Order to Govern?
+20 4.4.7 Are There any Special Rules Regarding a Minority Government?
+4.5 The Confidence Convention 20 4.5.1 What is the Confidence Convention?
+20 4.5.2 What is a Vote of Confidence?
+4.5.3 Who Decides Whether a Particular Vote is One of Confidence?
+21 4.5.4 Can a Government Be Defeated in the House of Commons Without Losing the Confidence of the House?
+21 4.5.5 What Happens if the Government Loses a Vote in the Senate?
+4.5.6 When Can Canadians Expect to See the First Confidence Vote in a New Parliament?
+5 PARLIAMENT 21 5.1 Dissolution 21 5.1.1 What Is the Status of Members of the House of Commons After Dissolution?
+21 5.1.2 What Salaries, Allowances and Services Are Members of the House of Commons Entitled to During a Dissolution?
+23 5.2 Bringing Parliament Back 24 5.2.1 Who Decides When a New Parliament Begins?
+24 5.2.2 When Is Parliament Due to Come Back After the April 2025 Election?
+24 5.2.3 Could a Government (Especially a Minority Government) Delay Bringing Parliament Back and Meeting the House of Commons?
+25 5.2.4 What Constitutional Limits Are There on When Parliament Must Meet?
+5.2.5 What Practical Limits Are There on When Parliament Must Meet?
+5.2.6 Would a Delay in the Return of the House of Commons Affect Members' Salaries, Allowances or Benefits?
+25 5.3 The New House of Commons 25 5.3.1 What Parliament and Session Will Be Starting After the April 2025 Election?
+25 5.3.2 When and How Do Committees of the House of Commons and the Senate Get Started?
+25 5.3.3 How Is the Official Opposition Chosen?
+What Happens if Two Opposition Parties End Up with the Same Number of Seats?
+26 5.4 The Speaker of the House of Commons 27 5.4.1 When Is the Speaker of the House of Commons Elected?
+27